garrett-lam/garrett-lam.github.io/README.md

 # My Bioinformatics Projects

-Here is a list of some of my bioinformatic projects:
+### Here is a list of some of my bioinformatics projects:
 -